-At high pressure, in the presence of a suitable catalyst (post 16.33) ethene molecules join to form polyethene or polyethylene or polythene, whose formula is shown above.
+At high pressure, in the presence of a suitable catalyst (post 16.33) ethene molecules (see picture above) join to form polyethene or polyethylene or polythene, whose formula is shown below.
 Notice that each carbon atom is still bonded to two hydrogen atoms, as in ethene, but is joined to two carbon atoms (one from the original ethene molecule and the other from another ethene molecule that takes part in the reaction) by single bonds.
 This chemical reaction (post 16.33) is called the Ziegler-Natta process and is used for making polyethene on an industrial scale.
 A molecule, like polyethene, that is made by joining smaller molecules is called a polymer.
 And each small molecule that is used to make the polymer is called a monomer.

 This formula of polyethene, shown above, does not represent the shape of the molecule.
 Remember that four single bonds formed by a carbon atom point towards the corners of a tetrahedron (post 16.30).
 So the shape of the polyethene molecule is shown in the picture below (where a black ball represents a carbon atom and a white ball a hydrogen atom).

 This picture shows a fully extended polyethene chain.
 Now let’s think about any of the C-C single bonds.
 Rotation about this bond changes the shape of the molecule, as shown below.

 When rotations like this occur along the length of the chain, the molecule can fold in three dimensions: an example is shown below.